henryzzz093/data_pipeline2/README.md

 7. After few mintues, you can check to see if the task has finished by clicking the task name from the Airflow UI:
 ![](images/Airflow_finished.png)

-8. You can use visualization tools (PGAdmin4 or Dbeaver) to connect to my AWS rds and check if these tables exist in there, the connection credentials is listed below:
+8. You can use visualization tools (PGAdmin4 or Dbeaver) to connect to my AWS rds and check if these tables exist in there

-    - host: `henry.co6ljk0rbymi.us-west-2.rds.amazonaws.com`
-    - database: `henry`
-    - username: `henry`
-    - password: `henry123`

     ![](images/inside_rds_customer.png)

 9. You can check if these tables exists in your local datawarehouse (postgres) by using the following steps: